 His travels are reflected in his songs, intertwined with farm roots and a fervent commitment to social justice, as he writes about historical and current events.
 He has been at the for-front in helping communities organize against water privatization, mountain top removal, nuclear energy, incinerators, GMOs, fracking, & toxic waste.
 He has received numerous awards and nominations, and at Kerrville, was referred to as the Jon Stewart of folk music.

 Known locally as the Bard Insurgent, Tom is a veteran of stage and street theater with his writing, acting, and directing.
 His songs draw the listener into his musical response to globalization.

 Root Beer Makes Me Burp is a tender and thoughtful chronicle of songs written for the children in his life.
 He does residencies in schools focused on musical theater, songwriting, and social justice themes.

 When not playing music, you can find him and Lynn backpacking in the Rockies or with Jacob, barnstorming with ex Red Sox pitcher Bill Lee.

-He plays at festivals, union halls, colleges, national conferences, cafes, house concerts, & at political and social gatherings.
-He particularly enjoys the personal connections provided by house concerts and has performed for countless benefits and causes.
-His music has been used in nine documentaries, as he tells the stories of people’s struggles against greed & violence, interjecting a good deal of levity along the way.
+He plays at union halls, colleges, conferences, cafes, house concerts, and has performed for countless benefits and causes.
+His music has been used in documentaries, as he tells the stories of people’s struggles against greed & violence, interjecting a good deal of levity along the way.
 If you ask him, he'll tell you he's just a farm boy with a guitar who loves a good ball game and human rights.